 6. Thread #2 pulls the lambda out of the queue and calls it:

 '''

 lambda

 -> ThreadPoolMixIn.process_request_in_thread()

 -> BaseServer.finish_request()

 -> self.RequestHandlerClass(request, client_address, self) # Instantiates this.

-The class instantiated is paste.httpserver.WSGIHandler; i.e., the 'handler' variable in server
+The class instantiated is paste.httpserver.WSGIHandler; i.e., the 'handler'

+→variable in serve().

 '''

 7. The newly-created request handler takes over: